Meet Our Physical Therapy Staff

 Dr. Sam Ray was born and raised in Durham, North Carolina.
-She was a collegiate Division 1 swimmer and runner, and now enjoys CrossFit in addition to endurance sports.
+She was a collegiate Division 1 swimmer and runner, and now enjoys competing in triathlons!

-Sam moved to Pittsburgh, PA in 2012, where she attended Duquesne University and received her undergraduate degrees in both Biology and Health Sciences.
-She continued her education at Duquesne University, where she earned her Doctorate of Physical Therapy degree in 2018.
+Sam moved to Pittsburgh, PA after high school, where she attended Duquesne University and received her undergraduate degrees in both Biology and Health Sciences.
+She continued her education at Duquesne University, where she earned her Doctorate of Physical Therapy Degree.

-Sam is an ACSM Certified Personal Trainer and has experience working with USA Shooting athletes at the international level.
+Since graduating, she has become one of the Physical Therapists for Team USA Shooting at the international level.
+She is also USA Swimming certified, an ACSM certified personal trainer, a Functional Range Conditioning Specialist, and a certified Rock Steady Boxing Coach!
 Sam focuses on incorporating functional movement and manual therapy into her treatment approach to maximize individual performance.